Rules

 I GENERAL PROVISIONS

-1. The Seller is liable to the Privileged Buyer for the conformity of the performance with the contract, as provided by generally applicable legal provisions, including especially the provisions of the Consumer Rights Act.
+- The Seller is liable to the privileged Buyer for the conformity of the service with the contract, as provided for by generally applicable legal provisions, including in particular the provisions of the Consumer Rights Act.

-3. If a warranty has been granted for a product, information about it, as well as its terms, is available in the Store.
+- If a product comes with a warranty, information about it, as well as its terms, is available in the Store.

 II PRIVILEGED BUYERS